 Is there any special care after sealants are placed?

-No special or extra care is needed after sealants are placed.
+No special or extra care is needed after dental sealants are placed.
 Normal eating habits and the function of the teeth should be checked at every dental appointment for wear and tear.
 Sealants that are damaged or missing can be replaced when needed.

 Oral Cancer Screening:

-Even if you take excellent care of your teeth and gums at home, you still need to see a dentist regularly.
+Even if you take excellent care of your teeth and gums at home, you still need to see a local dentist regularly.
 Your dentist can check for problems that you may not see or feel.
 Numerous dental problems do not become visible or cause pain until they progress to more advanced stages.
 Examples of this include cavities, gum disease, and oral cancer.
 Regular visits allow the dentist to detect early signs of disease.
 Problems can be treated at a manageable stage instead of waiting for the problems to get out of control.
 On average, seeing a dentist twice a year works well for many people.
 Some people can get away with fewer visits, such as a yearly visit, while some others may need more frequent visits.
 People with a high risk of dental disease might need to visit every three or four months.